Information for Law Enforcement Authorities

 Updates to the Guidelines

 WhatsApp may update this information periodically.
-Please consult the guidelines before making any request.
+Please consult the guidelines in this article before making any request.